The exclusions you should be aware of:

 Choosing pet insurance is no easy task.
 With so many different policy types and cover levels out there, it’s no wonder that people opt for the cheapest and give up reading the terms and conditions altogether.

-You won’t be able to make any claims for accidents which happen in the first 48 hours of your policy, or illnesses which show symptoms in the first 14 days of your policy.
+With most insurers, you won’t be able to make any claims for accidents that happen in the first 48 hours of your policy, or illnesses that show symptoms in the first 14 days of your policy.

-It comes as a surprise to some people, but all expected and required treatments cannot be claimed on your insurance.
-So grooming, vaccinations, flea treatments, wormers, nail clipping, bathing or de-matting, spaying or castration all are excluded from policies.
-Your insurance is reserved for the unpredictable accidents and illnesses that could happen to your dog.
+It comes as a surprise to some people, but most routine treatments cannot be claimed on your insurance.
+Grooming, vaccinations, flea treatments, wormers, nail clipping, bathing or de-matting, spaying or castration all are excluded from most policies.

-If your dog has any pre-existing medical conditions, you are not going to be covered for that condition with your new insurer.
+If your dog has any pre-existing, recently diagnosed or chronic medical conditions, you are not going to be covered for that condition with most insurers.
 This can include any symptoms or behaviour changes that you or your vet notice, and any illnesses or injuries which develop from those changes.

-Some policies, like VetsMediCover, do cover some existing conditions, providing your pet has not shown any symptoms of or received treatment for the condition for at least 2 years.
-Always double check this with your provider though, and make sure you declare all conditions fully and accurately to avid invalidating your policy.
+Some policies, like VetsMediCover, do cover some existing conditions, providing your pet has not shown any symptoms of or received treatment for the condition for at least two years.
+Always double-check this with your provider though, and make sure you declare all conditions fully and accurately to avoid invalidating your policy.

 Most also won’t pay out if the item damaged belongs to you or a member of your family.

-Additionally, if your dog causes any type of damage while being looked after by someone who is being paid to mind your dog, this will likely not be covered by your policy, as the professional dog minder would be expected to have their own insurance in place (though bear in mind they may not have it).
+Your policy is also unlikely to cover any type of damage your dog causes while being looked after by someone who you're paying to mind your dog.
+The professional dog minder would be expected to have their own insurance in place.

-Once your dog is over 8, insurers will not cover the cost of putting your dog to sleep or cremation unless it was due to an accident – even if you have selected a ‘farewell’ type cover add-on.
+Once your dog is aged over nine some insurers will not cover the cost of putting your pet to sleep or cremation, unless it was in an accident – even if you have selected a ‘farewell’ type add-on.

-Keep proof of what you paid or donated for your dog, some insurers, like Direct Line, require this, otherwise they will only pay out their minimum of £70.
+Keep proof of what you paid or donated for your dog.
+Some insurers, like Direct Line, will ask for this.

 Forget it.
-Insurers will not pay any vets fees if the condition is related to breeding or as a result of giving birth.
+Most insurers will not pay any vet fees if the condition is related to breeding.
 If you decide to use your dog for commercial breeding, beware that, with some insurers, your entire policy could be invalidated.